digital-asset/daml/docs/source/daml/testing-scenarios.rst

 For detailed syntax, see :doc:`reference/scenarios`.

-Running scenarios in DAML Studio
+Running scenarios in Daml Studio
 ********************************

-When you load a file that includes scenarios into :doc:`DAML Studio </daml/daml-studio>`, it displays a "Scenario results" link above the scenario.
+When you load a file that includes scenarios into :doc:`Daml Studio </daml/daml-studio>`, it displays a "Scenario results" link above the scenario.
 Click the link to see a representation of the ledger after the scenario has run.

 .. _daml-testing-examples: